HarryLuoo/24summer/learnQuantum/Notes_Nielsen.typ

 ]
 $

-We have thus arrived at the Schrodinger's equation. $qed$
+We have thus arrived at the time-dependent Schrodinger's equation. $qed$

-== Schrodinger's equation in Momentum, Position and Energy bases
+== Generator of Momentum, Position and Energy

 === Momentum Operator
 Recall that we proposed an energy operator $hat(H)$ on our way in deriving the Schrodinger's equation.
 This is actually the Hamiltonian of the system, and what we have shown is another way of getting the Hamiltonian-- different than what we've done using Legendre Transform in Classical Mechanics.